elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

     * hand-tighten the belt;
     * tighten the screws holding the front X idler pulley to remove excess sagging;
     * tighten the set screw on the gear on the X shaft.
-  * When dealing with the Y axis not being perfectly perpendicular/parallel, we had to revisit this step and re-tighten the X axis belts.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
+    * If the layers shift, or shapes print with distorted X and Y coordinates, several steps should be revisited, including this one.
+    * Make sure the belts on the X axis and on the X motor are tightened and do not slip.
 <center>
 <table>
   <tr>